ShubhamRasal/Pro-7-PrcMon/README.md

 # Pro-7-PrcMon
 This project is used to perform process monitoring activity. - By using this project we can retrieve all necessary information about the process and its dependencies.

+# Platform required
-##Platform required   Windows NT platform
+  -Windows NT platform

+# Architectural requirement
-##Architectural requirement  Intel 32 bit processor
+  -Intel 32 bit processor
-##User Interface  Command User Interface   SDK used   WIN32 SDK
+# User Interface  Command User Interface
+  -SDK used   WIN32 SDK
+# API level
-##API level  32 bit API
+  -32 bit API
+# Technology used
-#Technology used   Windows Programming using C (WIN32 SDK)
+  -Windows Programming using C (WIN32 SDK)
-##Features provided by ProcMon
+# Features provided by ProcMon
 1. List all names of running processes.
 2. List all names and PID of running processes.
 3. List all names of running processes and its attached Modules (DLL).